 Cake Decorating Basics: How to Torte Your Cake

-That's a question I see a lot.
-I also see, "What is torting?"
-I'm going to explain this to you, in detail, so you can start making your very own professional looking, and tasting cakes, that you can be proud of.
+I'm going to explain torting to you, in detail, so you can start making your very own professional-looking (and professional-tasting) cakes that you can be proud of.

 Torting is simply a word for cutting a thicker cake into more layers, and adding frosting, or a filling in between the layers.
 If you torte completely depends on your preference—if you're making the cake for yourself, or your client's taste, or if you're making the cake for someone else.